junkaichen/Fablix-Movie/README.md

 to get to the landing page of the web application.
 The landing page will be the MovieList Page.

+Once on the landing page, there will be options to search and browse within the home page.
+Most data will render on the main page with the exception of browsingby a genre when clicking a hyperlink from movie list table results.

+The option to search is done with writing all possible parameters out the user wants to check from i.e. title,year,director and/or actor.

+Substring matches designed use was %user_input% This subsstring match is used for title, director and stars.
+Year must be an exact match.

 Contributions

 SQL_Schema -- Jacob (Editted by: Alex)
+1 Row 1 Moive Result Search Query Jacob
+SQL query for Actors by Movies played in Jacob SearchServlet.java Alex (Editted by: Jacob)
+Browsing Servlets Jacob
+Browsing Gernre html/js Jacob
+Logging in functionality Alex
+Shopping Cart functionality Alex
+Jump functionality between pages Jacob
+User Servlet Alex
-SingleStarServlet.java Jacob (Editted by: Alex) MovieListServlet.java Alex (Editted by: Jacob) SingleMovie.java Alex (Editted by: Jacob) single-movie.html Alex (Editted by: Jacob) single-movie.js Alex (Editted by: Jacob) single-star.html Jacob index.js Alex (Editted by: Jacob) index.html Alex (Editted by: Jacob)
+SingleStarServlet.java Jacob (Editted by: Alex) MovieListServlet.java Alex (Editted by: Jacob) SingleMovie.java Alex (Editted by: Jacob) single-movie.html Alex (Editted by: Jacob) single-movie.js Alex (Editted by: Jacob)
+UPDATED single-movie.hmtl/js Jacob (Editted by: Alex) UPDATED single-star.html/js Jacob (Editted by: Alex) single-star.html Jacob index.js Alex (Editted by: Jacob) index.html Alex (Editted by: Jacob)